High Speed 2: Preliminary studies

 The DfT report also considered the possibility of "gauge clearance" work on non-high-speed lines as an alternative to conventional trains.
-This work would involve extensive reconstruction of stations, tunnels, and bridges, and the widening of clearances to allow Continental European–profile trains to run beyond the high-speed network.
+This work would involve extensive reconstruction of stations, tunnels, and bridges, and the widening of clearances to allow continental European–profile trains to operate beyond the high-speed network.
 The report concluded that, although initial outlay on commissioning new rolling stock would be high, it would cost less than the widespread disruption of rebuilding large tracts of Britain's rail infrastructure.

-Alstom, one of the bidders for the contract to build the trains, proposed in October 2016 that HS2 "tilting trains" could run on HS2 and conventional tracks, to increase overall speeds when running on conventional tracks.